J. M. W. Turner: Legacy

-Portrayal
+In popular culture

 Leo McKern played Turner in The Sun Is God, a 1974 Thames Television production directed by Michael Darlow.
 The programme aired on 17 December 1974, during the Turner Bicentenary Exhibition in London.

 British filmmaker Mike Leigh wrote and directed Mr. Turner, a biopic of Turner's later years, released in 2014.
 The film stars Timothy Spall as Turner, Dorothy Atkinson, Marion Bailey and Paul Jesson, and premiered in competition for the Palme d'Or at the 2014 Cannes Film Festival, with Spall taking the award for Best Actor.

-The Bank of England announced that a portrait of Turner, with a backdrop of The Fighting Temeraire, would appear on the £20 note beginning in 2020.
-It is the first £20 British banknote printed on polymer.
-The Turner £20 note entered circulation on Thursday, 20 February 2020.